 Surveying and documenting cultural heritage is essential for its protection and sustainable management [1].

-In the last decades, new instruments and innovative surveying methodologies provided cultural heritage with data and views at the same time innovative, simplified, user-friendly and challenging for researchers.
+In the last decades, new instruments and innovative surveying methodologies have brought fresh data and insights to the field of cultural heritage.
+These methodologies are at once innovative, simplified, user-friendly and challenging for researchers.

-Anyway, in addition to methodological and technical issues, any intervention on a cultural heritage object requires its full knowledge, including its original concept, the timeline of any modification, its current conditions, the causes of the decay and their historical contextualization, etc.
+In addition to an understanding of the methodologies and techniques, these investigations require the full knowledge of a cultural heritage object, including its original concept, the timeline of any modification, its current conditions, the causes of the decay and their historical contextualisation, etc.

-In this perspective, surveys provide a valuable support in the investigation of historical – bibliographical, documental and iconographical – sources, lending actual consistency for geometry, materials and build.
+For this purpose, surveys provide valuable support in the investigation of historical sources, whether bibliographical, documental or iconographical, and can help in maintaining the consistency of geometry, materials and build.

-Photogrammetry methodologies play a prominent role due to the availability of a vast array of photographical images, both historical and present, of cultural heritage.
+Photogrammetry methodologies play a prominent role due to the availability of a vast array of both historical and current photographical images of cultural heritage.

-Such an array is of foremost importance, as it provides valuable information in preliminary investigation, e.g. past, hardly trackable interventions on a building or its current conditions [2].
+Such an array is of foremost importance, as it provides information that is valuable for preliminary investigations, e.g. evidence of past interventions that are difficult to trace or a presentation of a building’s current condition [2].

-The use of Historical Photogrammetry (HP) in cultural heritage investigations is well shown by the relevant research lines pursued by several Authors in order to assess what additional information can be provided by referring these images to new 3-D survey models and what potential this kind of operation offers [3,4,5,6,7,8].
+Historical photogrammetry (HP) has been used in several cultural heritage investigations in order to assess whether additional information can be provided by referring these images to new 3D survey models and to evaluate the potential offered by this kind of operation [3]-[8].

 Laser scanning, both terrestrial and airborne, is possibly the most important surveying technology developed over the last 20 years.
-In this time span, its use as a means of producing dense point clouds for documenting, mapping and multi-scale viewing purposes has evolved from alternative to traditional methodologies of direct surveying [9,10,11,12] and classical photogrammetry into a surveying methodology capable of integration with other geomatics offerings.
+In this time span, its use as a means of producing dense point clouds for documenting, mapping and multi-scale viewing purposes has evolved, and it is now a standard approach [9]-[12].
+Moreover, classical photogrammetry is regularly integrated with other types of geomatic investigation.

-Use of laser scanning for over 20 years in cultural heritage surveying and documenting has in turn led to a large archive of real-scale dense point clouds, which allow to perform multi-temporal comparisons and investigations and provide support architectural research and historical cataloguing.
+The use of laser scanning in cultural heritage surveying and documenting for over 20 years has in turn led to a large archive of real-scale dense point clouds, which provides support for architectural research and historical cataloguing and makes it possible to perform multi-temporal comparisons and investigations.